 On February 02, 2021, the Company has entered into an option agreement with arm's-length vendor 802213 AB Ltd. (Kelly Funk) for the purchase of a 100-per-cent interest, subject to a 2-per-cent net smelter royalty, in six mineral claims located approximately 15 kilometres west of Mt.
 Sydney Williams near Fort St James, B.C.
-Additionally, the company located two adjoining claims by title selection.
+Additionally, the Company staked two adjoining claims.
+The Company may exercise the option by making a total of \$1,075,000 cash payments, issuing 6,000,000 common shares and incurring \$1,050,000 in exploration expenditures over a 4-year period and the conversion of the claims to a mining lease.
+In relation to this option agreement, the Company made an initial cash payment of \$50,000 and issued 450,000 common shares.

 Combined, the acquisition of eight additional claims has increased the company's prospective land position west of the Decar nickel deposit owned by FPX Nickel Corp. from 1,151 to 4,146 hectares.
-The company will control a 100-percent interest in over 13,704 hectares in the district.
+The company will control a 100-per-cent interest in over 13,704 hectares in the district.